-Respondents Name Section of SA Scoping Report Comment/ Summary of proposed amendment Council response consideration to related initiatives such as Nature Recovery Network and Natural Capital.
-You may also want to refer to the Environment Bill (depending on its progress).
-The Environmental Bill was presented to Parliament on 30 th January 2020.
-However, the intensions for the Bill set out in the Queen's speech and the Bill itself makes it clear that there are important aspects of the Bill which: • Should be reflected in the Sources of Messages in Table 5 and • Need to be reflected in the Local Plan policies and • Reinforce the objectives sets out in the SA Framework.
+Respondents Name Section of SA Review Comment/ Summary of proposed amendment Council response However, the intensions for the Bill set out in the Queen's speech and the Bill itself makes it clear that there are important aspects of the Bill which: • Should be reflected in the Sources of Messages in Table 5 and • Need to be reflected in the Local Plan policies and • Reinforce the objectives sets out in the SA Framework.
 Similarly it has been identified that the Agricultural Bill also places on emphasis on farmers being paid for 'public goods' such as new /enhance habitats and public access.
 Table 5 and Appendix One has been amended to reflect the Agricultural Bill proposals.
 Natural England Section 3, Table 5: Key Message, and Appendix 1.
 The objectives of the various plans, policies and programmes are well covered.
 Comment acknowledged.
-Natural England Section 4 - Relevance of the main economic, social and environment al issues identified to the SA of the Local Plan?
+Natural England Section 4 - Relevance of the main economic, social and environmental issues identified to the SA of the Local Plan?
 Within Table 6: Sustainability Issues & the Local Plan, Natural England suggests that the section that covers the "State of SSSIs and Local Wildlife Sites and Protect and promote Biodiversity", should be strengthened.
 The word "enhancement" would be preferred to "promotion" of biodiversity.
-The role of the LPA should also include ensuring that a net gain in biodiversity is achieved which strengthens ecological networks and works towards the Nature Recovery Network at a Table 6: sustainability Issues & the Local Plan has been amended to: include 'enhance' rather than protect.
+The role of the LPA should also include ensuring that a net gain in biodiversity is achieved which strengthens ecological networks and works towards the Nature Recovery Network at a strategic level.
+It is suggested that the potential influence of the local plan on this topic would be major as local plan policies are key Table 6: sustainability Issues & the Local Plan has been amended to: include 'enhance' rather than protect.
 To reflect that local plan policies will have a major role in enhancing biodiversity and green infrastructure and tackling the impact of climate change.
-The SA Framework has been amended to identify in relation to Objective 6 Biodiversity and Green Infrastructure to identify in the